tjj9020/kinable/PROJECT_PLAN.md

     *   While initially deploying to a single region, we design all resources to be multi-region ready from the start.
     *   We follow region-aware naming conventions: `<env>-<region>-<service>-<purpose>`.
     *   We parameterize all region-specific resource identifiers (no hardcoding).
-    *   DynamoDB partition keys incorporate region information (e.g., `PK = FAMILY#<region>#<familyId>`).
+    *   **DynamoDB Design**:
+        *   Partition key *values* will be constructed to incorporate region information (e.g., `FAMILY#<user_region>#<familyId_value>`, `PROFILE#<user_region>#<profileId_value>`).
+The actual table attribute names for keys remain simple (e.g., `familyId`).
+        *   All data operations (reads and especially writes) adhere to **write-locality**: operations for a given user/family occur in their designated "home region" (derived from `custom:region` JWT claim).
+This prevents cross-region write conflicts and simplifies data consistency.
+        *   Our Infrastructure as Code (IaC) approach using SAM for table definitions ensures consistent schemas and keys across regions.
+This facilitates new region deployments and is a prerequisite for potential future use of DynamoDB Global Tables.
+        *   If considering DynamoDB Global Tables in the future, data types will be assessed for replication safety (e.g., eventually consistent chat logs vs. strongly consistent counters which require careful design for active-active replication).
-    *   All authorization and data operations remain region-local.
+    *   All authorization and data operations remain region-local by default.
-    *   Interfaces should be designed to accommodate region-specific implementations.
+    *   Interfaces should be designed to accommodate region-specific implementations or configurations.

 ---